petri-labs/mokita/tests/localmokita/README.md

 When this happens, it may take a little bit of time to process.
 Once all validators are jailed, you will continue to hit blocks as you did before.
 If you are only running the validator for a short time (< 24 hours) you will not experience this.

-## LocalMokisis Accounts
+## LocalMokita Accounts

-LocalMokisis is pre-configured with one validator and 9 accounts with ION and MOKI balances.
+LocalMokita is pre-configured with one validator and 9 accounts with ION and MOKI balances.

 | Account   | Address                                                                                                | Mnemonic                                                                                                                                                                   |
 | --------- | ------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |